Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Energetic evolutions

 for all $\xi \in \Wedge_2\R^3$ and a $b$-uniform constant $C > 0$.
 We remark that the (global) Lipschitz continuity is in fact automatic in this situation, see, e.g.,~\cite[Lemma~5.6]{Rindler18book}.
 Assume furthermore that for all $b \in \Bcal$ we are given a \enquote{hardening factor} $h^b \colon [1,\infty) \to (0,\infty)$ that is locally Lipschitz continuous, increasing, and satisfies

 for a constant $C > 0$ (which is chosen uniform in $b$).
 Then set for $(P,\xi) \in D$ (as in Assumption~\ref{as:R})

 where $\pbf(\xi)$ denotes the pushforward of the $2$-vector $\xi$ under the spatial projection $\pbf(t,x) := x$, which is then further pushed forward under $P$.
-Note that $\abs{P} \geq 1$ since $\det P = 1$ (e.g., by Weyl's matrix inequality), so the above expression is well-defined.
+Note that $\abs{P} \geq 1$ since $\det P = 1$, so the above expression is well-defined.
 The first three points in Assumption~\ref{as:R} are easily verified.
 For the fourth point (coercivity), we observe that $P^{-1} = (\cof P)^T$ since $\det P = 1$, and so, by Hadamard's inequality,